-Early builds of SeaTable 2.8 have been available for download from Docker Hub for several days.
-The final build has been available for download since 1 April.
-With today's update to SeaTable 2.8, we are pleased to make its numerous new functions and improvements available in SeaTable Cloud as well.
-New features include a colour-customisable title band and the display of all active users in a base, column descriptions and an improved editor for formatted text.
-In addition, shared records can now be automatically synchronised and renamed.
-And these are just the highlights that we present in more detail in these release notes.
+Early builds of SeaTable 2.8 have been available for download from Docker Hub for a few days now.
+The final build has been available for download since April 1.
+With today's update to SeaTable 2.8, we are pleased to make its many new features and improvements available in SeaTable Cloud as well.
+New features include a color-customizable title band and display of all active users in a base, column descriptions, and an improved formatted text editor.
+In addition, shared records can now be automatically synchronized and renamed.
+And these are just the highlights, which we present in more detail in these release notes.
 The complete list of changes can be found - as always - in the changelog.

 Coloured title ribbon

 The colour and shape of the base icons on the homepage can already be adapted to individual wishes since version 1.2.
 However, the icon colour had no effect on the colour of the title band in Base.
 The title band remained orange.

 In the new version we have eliminated this functional gap.
 The colour of the title band is now based on the colour of the base icon.
 You think the bright blue from the screenshot is chic?
 Well, go for it!

 Every change you make in a SeaTable Base is immediately transmitted to all active users in the Base.
 As soon as you confirm an entry, your co-editors see the change on the screen.
 We call this real-time collaboration.

 But who are the other users who are active in Base?
 SeaTable 2.8 provides a clear answer to this question.
 A click on the user icon at the top right of the table editor opens the list of current users.
 When a user is added to a table or a colleague stops working, the list is updated immediately.
 Real-time collaboration!

 If you work together on tables in a team, then fill-in instructions prevent the incorrect entry of data: What should be entered in a column?
 In which unit should the data be recorded?
 How should categories be interpreted?
 Who can answer queries?